Introducing "NAMO" Real-Time Speech AI Model: On-Device & Hybrid Cloud 📢PRESS RELEASE

 Setting Up the Server

-Now, let's set up a basic Node.js server that uses Socket.IO.
+Now, let's create a basic Node.js server that utilizes Socket.IO.
+This server will handle the real-time communication.
 Create a new file named server.js in the root of your project directory and add the following code:

 JavaScript